cdeboever3/deboever-sf3b1-2015/README.md

 	git submodule update

 You will then need to install the python packages using `python setup.py install`.
+These packages are not used in every notebook, so you can probably get away without installing some of them if you only want to run certain notebooks.

 You will also need to install the project specific Python package ds2014 from this repository.
-From the `deboever-sf3b1-2014` directory, you can change into `ds2014` and install using `python setup.py install` or `python setup.py develop` if you think you may want to make changes to the ds2014 package and have these changes instantly propagated.
+From the `deboever-sf3b1-2015` directory, you can change into `ds2014` and install using `python setup.py install` or `python setup.py develop` if you think you may want to make changes to the ds2014 package and have these changes instantly propagated.